forwinder15/wlamm/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 ##Summing up

-If you are thinking of going it on your own and getting it I think it will help you.
+If you are thinking of going it on your own and getting it, I think it will help you.
 I suggest studying and knocking out the learners quickly.
 I have seen people drag it out way to long.
 Just go get it done.
 If you are working for a company with no program.
 Ask!
 You never know and your boss might appreciate the initiative.
 Overall a CDL is not required for a diesel mechanic but, it is beneficial.

+##Related Questions

+####Do you need a cdl to drive a semi without trailer? (bobtailing)

+Yes!
+Please don't drive on the road unless properly licensed.
+In most states you need a CDL to drive anything with air-brakes.
+Check out the specific rules for your state before you drive anything.

+####Can you drive a semi-tractor with a class B license?
+No. In most states you are limited to a 'strait' truck.
+Meaning a truck with the trailer attached.
+You can haul some bigger trailers but, not semi trailers.
+For more information for Florida residents click [here](https://www.flhsmv.gov/driver-licenses-id-cards/commercial-motor-vehicle-drivers/commercial-driver-license/)